 Yes.
 Habitat checks the credit of applicants and does criminal background and national sex offender registry checks on all adult household members.
 A criminal history does not automatically disqualify an applicant; any issues that come up in a background check will be dealt with on an individual basis.
 Habitat will verify employment, check credit and make an assessment as to whether Habitat is an appropriate program for the applicant(s).
-While Habitat has a minimum credit score of 640, lenders may have a different requirement.
+While Habitat has a minimum credit score of 620, depending on whether the homes are existing or new construction, lenders may have a different requirement.
 The applicant will need to meet the credit requirements of both Habitat and the lender they choose.

 How do you define “family?”
 Do I have to have children to be pre-approved?

 Habitat serves all types of households and families.
 A “family” can be singles, couples, partners, families with or without children, multi-generational families, etc. The application selection process is impartial.
 Familial status, age, race, color, religion, sex, handicap, sexual orientation, gender identity or national origins play no part in the choice.